Every story has a beginning - The Story behind Zero Waste Medals

 Now you've probably spoken to Andrew already, but let's fill in the blanks anyway.

-6 years ago now (gosh thats flown) us 3 started a business called www.mysportsandmore.com
+6 years ago now (gosh that's just flown) we started a business called www.mysportsandmore.com

 It's still very much going to this day but without starting MySports and More we would've never ended up making medals in the first place.